 With respect to appeals under ELM 652.2, it is expressly understood and agreed that UPMA does not authorize the Attorney to provide any legal services for said appeals beyond the issuance of the final decision of the Step 1 Official Action (per the March 16, 2016 version of the ELM and any subsequent versions of the ELM).

-To be represented by the UPMA Legal Defense Plan Attorney, the Member first must sign the "Designation-of-Representation and Subscription-to-Appeal-form” and transmit it to the UPMA Legal Defense Attorney.
+To be referred by the UPMA to its designated Legal Defense Plan Attorney, the Member first must sign the "Designation-of-Representation and Subscription-to-Appeal" form together with a check or wire transfer deposit and transmit it to the AALDP at the UPMA National Office

-Neither the UPMA Legal Defense Attorney nor the AALDP will defend a Member charged with a criminal violation in state or federal courts.
-These situations require a Member so charged to obtain the assistance of his or her own criminal defense attorney to defend against criminal charges.
+A Member charged with a criminal violation in state or federal courts must obtain the assistance of their own criminal defense attorney to defend against criminal charges.

 Removal and suspension of more than 14 days, furloughs without pay, and reductions in grade or pay.

 Except for Emergency Placement, a Member desiring representation of the Legal Defense Attorney must submit a cashier's check (or wire transfer) within ten days of a Decision Letter to the UPMA National Office in the amount described in the AALDP.
 Failure to adhere to this stipulation will disqualify the Member from the Plan.
-UPMA expenses for attorney representation in the AALDP will be paid from the designated AALDF.
-In the event that the case is settled with the Post Office prior to an official decision, any amount remaining from the required deposit will be returned to the Member.
+UPMA will pay expenses for attorney representation in the AALDP from the designated AALDP account.
+If the Postal Service settles the case before an official decision, UPMA will return any remaining amount from the required deposit to the Member.

-For any decision regarding either the AALDF or Legal Defense attorney representation that may fall outside the scope of these procedures and guidelines, or for further interpretation of these guidelines, a review will be conducted by the UPMA Board who will determine the appropriate UPMA action.
-80% approval of the UPMA Board is required before AALDF’s may be used.
+For any decision regarding either the AALDP or Legal Defense attorney representation that may fall outside the scope of these procedures and guidelines or for further interpretation of these guidelines, the UPMA National Executive Board will conduct a review and determine the appropriate UPMA action.
+80% approval of the UPMA National Executive Board is required before AALDP may be used.

-In the event that the AALD Attorney advises the UPMA Board that a case is not justifiable to pursue, the UPMA Board (with 80% approval) reserves the right to cease the use of AALDF’s
+In the event that the AALDP Attorney advises the UPMA National Executive Board that a case is not justifiable to pursue, the UPMA National Executive Board (with 80% approval) reserves the right to cease the use of AALDP.